Dabur promoter Burman family announces Rs 2,116 cr open offer for 26 pc stake in Religare | Technology

 MB Finmart Private Ltd (Acquirer 1), Puran Associates Private Ltd (Acquirer 2), VIC Enterprises Private Ltd (Acquirer 3), and Milky Investment & Trading Company (Acquirer 4) have announced an open offer for acquisition of up to 90,042,541 fully paid-up equity shares of face value of Rs 10 each from the public shareholders of the company, REL said in a regulatory filing.
 This represents 26 per cent of the expanded voting share capital of the firm, at a price of Rs 235 per unit, it said.
 The total consideration for the open offer is Rs 21,159,997,135 payable in cash, it said.

 JM Financial Ltd acted as the exclusive financial advisor to the acquirers and shall act as the manager to the open offer, it said.
+The REL board said the acquirers are existing significant shareholders of the company and have had an impeccable reputation and exemplary standing in the industry over these years. ''We view this intention of acquisition of control in the company as a positive step, reflective of the strong business platform on which the company stands.
+We are confident that this step will be a catalyst in strengthening the position of the company which will continue to achieve greater heights in the industry under the leadership and control of the acquirers,'' it said.
 Following the announcement, shares of Religare Enterprises tanked 7 per cent on the stock exchanges.

 The stock plunged 7.08 per cent to settle at Rs 253.15 on the BSE.
 During the day, it cracked 7.83 per cent to Rs 251.10.
 At the NSE, it fell 6.79 per cent to end at Rs 253.10.
 In traded volume terms, 2.75 lakh shares of the company were traded at the BSE and over 43.79 lakh shares at the NSE during the day.